 Sometimes referred to as a “cat-dog”, the ragdoll is the pet par excellence.
-Much more affectionate than most cats, he likes to be around.
-With his big blue eyes, his adorable face, his silky coat, and his affable character, no one will be surprised that he is more and more popular!
+So much more affectionate than most cats he likes to be around.
+With his big blue eyes, adorable face, silky coat, and affable character, no one will be surprised that he is more and more popular!

-Its splendid blue eyes, its pleasant expression, and its semi-long coat, so characteristic, make the ragdoll a particularly attractive cat.
-The coat of the ragdoll comes in six different colors – “seal” (dark brown), blue (bluish-gray), chocolate, red, and cream – with various patterns:
+His splendid blue eyes, pleasant expression, and semi-long coat, so characteristic, make the Ragdoll a beautiful cat.
+The coat of the Ragdoll comes in six different colors – “seal” (dark brown), blue (bluish-gray), chocolate, red, and cream – with various patterns:

 Colorpoint: the base color is darker at the ends (ends of the legs, tail, ears, and face mask)

 Mitted: there is also white on some of the extremities (front legs, hind legs, chest, and chin)

 Two-color: the face mask has two different colors

 Whatever his color or his pattern, the ragdoll is invariably beautiful and always endowed with a pleasant character.

 The Ragdoll is an exceptional companion.
 He likes to be around and will follow you like your shadow.
 He is a living stuffed animal, constantly searching for love and affection.
 Their need for human company is such that some Ragdolls even await the return of their master on the doorstep!
 The ragdoll is an ideal cat for families with children; sweet, affectionate, and phlegmatic.
 Very playful, he does not show his claws, which minimizes the risk of "accidents"!